dave-br/mame/docs/source/debugger/index.rst

 CPU (e.g., register names) and from its global symbol table (e.g., ``beamx``, ``frame``, names of built-in :ref:`functions <debugger-express-func>`, etc.).
-When source-level debugging is enabled, symbols from the source code will be imported from the MAME Debugging Information File, and added to the list of symbols recognized by MAME's expression evaluator.
+When source-level debugging is enabled, symbols from the source code will be imported from the MAME Debugging Information File and added to the list of symbols recognized by MAME's expression evaluator.

 * **Symbol collisions and priority**: It is possible that source-level symbols